raffishquartan/vpt/README.md

 - Group source files into "is", "is not" and "maybe" contain stored procedure's, for clearer logging
 - Make backup copies and log loudly if any file being overwritten is different to the generated code (manual modification warnings)
 - Build runners that use the run-everywhere pattern for appropriate stored procedures...
 - ...with customisable, per-`ClientResponseWithPartitionKey`, join strategies
+- Add WrapGenClientInterface, replicating VoltDB's and overload runners to allow either to be used (lets you define a custom client, e.g. with more logging)
+- Add some ClientResponse helper methods
+  - E.g. for getting the string value of any column without manually specifying its type

 ## Roadmap